CogBrainHealthLab/VertexWiseR/README.md

 keywords will be displayed.

-In your presentation slides or results section of your paper, you might want to illustrate these keywords using a wordcloud.
-You can set the size of the keyword to vary according to its r value
+In your presentation slides or results section of your paper, you might want to illustrate these keywords using the [wordcloud package](https://www.rdocumentation.org/packages/wordcloud/versions/2.6).
+You can set the size of the keyword to vary according to its r value:

 ``` r
 #install.packages("wordcloud","paletteer")